-With Twenty20 cricket very much in the ascendancy and bringing cricket to a new generation of fans and participants, there's perhaps never been a better time to throw yourself into cricket and experience the feel of leather on willow or the thrill of seeing those stumps splayed by another unplayable delivery.
+With Twenty20 cricket bringing cricket to a new generation of fans and participants, there's perhaps never been a better time to throw yourself into the sport.

-Aside from the confusing terms, (check out our guide to cricket fielding positions) which will quickly become second nature, the game of cricket is simple – the idea being to score more runs (points) than the opposition.
+Aside from the confusing terms, which will quickly become second nature, the game of cricket is simple – the idea being to score more runs (points) than the opposition.
 Whatever the form of cricket, whether it is a Test Match (over five days) or one day (limited overs) event, each side will have 11 players taking it in turns to bat and bowl.

 - An ‘over’ consists of six consecutive balls bowled by the same bowler.

 - A ‘run’ is a point which can be scored by the batsman after the ball has been bowled.

 - The majority of games played at amateur level will be limited over games, generally ranging in the number of overs from anything between 15-50 overs per side – it all depends very much on the level you are playing at.

 - Cricket can be quite a nerve wracking sport, with a hard ball flying past at very fast pace.
 Former Pakistan pace bowler, Shoaib Akhtar, holds one of the fastest recorded deliveries at a speed of over 100mph (160.9kmh).
 But there is nothing quite like the feeling of cracking the ball for six or taking a wicket or a great catch to get the adrenalin flowing.